-One of the most frequent questions on /r/podcasting is “how do I record a podcast with my co-hosts/guests being far away?”
+One of the most frequent questions beginner (and many experienced) podcasters have is “how do I record a podcast with my co-hosts/guests being far away?”
 Here I’ll share my experience.

 First of all, we can roughly divide all remote recording options into two categories: